 A fourth attempt to close the wage gap by passing the Paycheck Fairness Act died in the Senate this week, quelling an opportunity to end loopholes in pay discrimination laws that — a year after the start of the women’s recession — advocates thought they finally had a chance to address.

 The Paycheck Fairness Act was first introduced in 1997, but it has failed to gain traction from Republicans who have opposed the measure.
-It has passed the House four times, including this year with one Republican, Brain Fitzpatrick of Pennsylvania, voting with Democrats.
+It has passed the House four times, including this year with one Republican, Brian Fitzpatrick of Pennsylvania, voting with Democrats.
 As the legislation headed to the Senate, advocates hoped that the economic devastation of the past year would spur bipartisan support.

 A decade of economic progress for women in the workforce was erased within three months at the start of the pandemic, when women lost jobs en masse after the low-wage fields they dominated eliminated positions.
 Then, as the year wore on, hundreds of thousands of mothers, who in a heterosexual relationship were more likely to earn less money, chose to leave work to care for children after child care options evaporated.